anishdsk/SET/README.md

 1.)
 Download all contents

 2.)
-Within the folder run "ruby game.rb" from the command line
+Within this directory, run "ruby game.rb" from the command line

 3.)
 Follow the instructions